zeddytbr/pmayl/README.md

     It can not view mail, this software can only send it.

     No passwords are stored.
 While this is a feature I would like to bring in, I need to figure out a way of doing it without using plain text.

+Instructions to use:

+    Run "pmayl-login.py".

+    Enter your email and password.

+    Press OK

+    Fill out the recipient, subject and main body form (Attatchments are not yet supported)

+    Hit send.

+    (This does not currently work, please wait until release).

 With that out of the way, please enjoy this piece of software.